sm-moshi/ai-memory-cli/docs/wip/roadmap.md

 ## Action Plan (May 2025)

-- [~] Refactor extension to modular, Cursor-first structure (core, mcp, webview, types, utils, test)
+- [x] Refactor extension to modular, Cursor-first structure (core, mcp, webview, types, utils, test)
-- [~] Add MCP CLI/stdio entrypoint for Cursor-first operation
+- [x] Add MCP CLI/stdio entrypoint for Cursor-first operation
-- [~] Webview UI overhaul and robust feedback
+- [ ] Webview UI overhaul and robust feedback (not present in CLI codebase)
-- [~] Self-healing memory bank and rules management
+- [x] Self-healing memory bank and rules management (rules parsing not yet implemented)
-- [~] Remove Express and use Cursor/VS Code APIs for all communication (in progress)
+- [ ] Remove Express and use Cursor/VS Code APIs for all communication (not present in CLI codebase)
-- [~] User-configurable log levels and webview error/event reporting (in progress)
+- [ ] User-configurable log levels and webview error/event reporting (not implemented)
 - [ ] Version control integration, advanced UI, and chunked file access (future)
 - [ ] Test activation, command registration, and MCP tool operation in Cursor (and optionally VS Code)
 - [ ] Document findings and next steps in this ROADMAP.

 ---

-**Notes (2025-05-13):**
+**Notes (2025-05-17):**
 - The codebase is now Cursor-first, with VS Code compatibility as a bonus.
-- Modularisation, webview overhaul, MCP CLI/stdio, and self-healing are complete.
+- Modularisation, MCP CLI/stdio, and self-healing are complete.
-- Express removal is the last major refactor in progress.
+- Rules parsing, command handler, /plan command, and output channel logger are not implemented.
 - Docs, rules, and packaging are up-to-date.

 For a detailed, step-by-step experimental plan to safely prototype advanced MCP features (chunked file access, metadata, planner tools), see [EXPERIMENTAL-MCP-PLAN.md](../experimental/EXPERIMENTAL-MCP-PLAN.md).